melange-re/melange-re.github.io/docs/build-system.md

 ```

 One thing to note is that we have to look for the `app.js` file inside an `app`
 folder, but we don’t have any such folder in our sources.
-The reason why this
-folder is created is to support multiple `melange.emit` stanzas in the same
+This folder is the one
-folder.
-To support this scenario, Dune will use the `target` field defined in
+declared in the `target` field of the `melange.emit` stanza, which Dune will use
-the `melange.emit` to place the artifacts generated from a `melange.emit` stanza
+to know where to place the generated JavaScript artifacts.
+The path to these
-in the following folder:
+artifacts follows this schema:

 ```bash
 _build/default/$path_to_melange_emit_stanza_directory/$target
 ```

-This allows to have two or more `melange.emit` stanzas in the same folder
-without conflicts or overrides between each other.

 #### Guidelines for `melange.emit`